masakudamatsu/site-search-chatbot/memory-bank/systemPatterns.md

 3.  **Content Update Strategy:**
     - **Date Check:** The crawler first checks for `Last-Modified` headers or meta tags to quickly identify unchanged pages.
     - **Checksum:** For pages with new dates, the content is downloaded, and a checksum (hash) is calculated.
-    - **Embedding:** If the checksum differs from the stored one, the new content is sent to the Replicate API to generate embeddings.
+    - **Embedding:** If the checksum differs from the stored one, the new content is sent to the Together.ai API to generate embeddings.
 4.  **Storage:** The generated embeddings and the corresponding page content are stored in a Supabase pgvector database.

 ## Query and Response Flow
 1.  **User Input:** The user sends a question through the Next.js frontend.
-2.  **Embedding:** The backend creates an embedding of the user's question using the Replicate API.
+2.  **Embedding:** The backend creates an embedding of the user's question using the Together.ai API.
 3.  **Vector Search:** The backend queries the Supabase pgvector database to find the most relevant text chunks from the website content based on the question embedding.
-4.  **LLM Prompting:** The user's question, the chat history, and the retrieved text chunks are formatted into a prompt for the `gpt-oss-20b` model hosted on Replicate.
+4.  **LLM Prompting:** The user's question, the chat history, and the retrieved text chunks are formatted into a prompt for the `gpt-oss-20b` model hosted on Together.ai.
 5.  **Streaming Response:** The response from the LLM is streamed back to the user interface using the Vercel AI SDK, providing a real-time, interactive experience.